oversizedhat/oscarberg.com/content/blog/skaffold-part1.md

 ---
 title: "Designing a microservices application using Kubernetes and Skaffold - part 1"
 date: 2022-10-15T08:01:34Z
-tags: ["skaffold", "kubernetes"]
+tags: ["skaffold", "kubernetes", "GCP"]
-draft: true
+draft: false
 ---

 Every now and then you get the chance to build something from scratch.
 A greenfield project!
 Endless possibilities often combined with the requirement to have something up and running as quickly as possible, and with low running costs.